-Infaclip, previously known as SafeSnip, is a low cost device intended to prevent infection-related neonatal deaths in developing countries.
-The designers claim that it can be used in regions where home births are common and infants are susceptible to infections caused by unsanitary birth conditions.
-It is a three-inch disposable, plastic clamp that cuts, seals, and disinfects an umbilical cord in one step.
+Infaclip, developed by NOvate Medical Technologies (acquired by BTG International), previously known as SafeSnip, is a low-cost device intended to prevent infection-related neonatal deaths in developing countries.
+The designers claim that it can be used in regions where home births are common, and infants are susceptible to infections caused by unsanitary birth conditions.
+It is a three-inch disposable plastic clamp that cuts, seals, and disinfects an umbilical cord in one step.
 The second step in the operation of the device is the separation of the two halves.
 After the cord is clipped, SafeSnip breaks in two, leaving one half of the device clamped onto the baby’s umbilical cord to seal the wound while the other is discarded.

-This product has been developed and implemented by NOvate Medical Technologies, LLC, which is a New Orleans-based medical device development company focused on commercializing high-quality, low-cost medical products.
+This product has been developed and implemented by NOvate Medical Technologies, LLC, (acquired by BTG International), which is a New Orleans-based medical device development company focused on commercializing high-quality, low-cost medical products.

 SafeSnip is produced by Novate Medical Company and is in the development stage in Galway, Ireland.

 The product is distributed by Novate Medical Company, which is a development stage medical device company in Galway, Ireland.

 None yet, in partnership with John Snow, Inc. (JSI), Novate is requesting validation funding to develop a comprehensive training program and to evaluate the usability and effectiveness of SafeSnip in Nepal.